yuankunzhang/devops-challenge/docker-nginx-fluentd/README.md

 - [Elasticsearch](https://hub.docker.com/_/elasticsearch/)
 - [Kibana](https://hub.docker.com/_/kibana/)

 The official [Fluentd](https://hub.docker.com/r/fluent/fluentd/) image does not provide support for Elasticsearch and S3.
-We use it as base image and build a new image upon it with `fluent-plugin-elasticsearch` and `fluent-plugin-s3` installed.
+We use it as base image and build a new image on top of it with `fluent-plugin-elasticsearch` and `fluent-plugin-s3` installed.

 ## Collecting Logs to Elasticsearch